 INVERSE TRIGONOMETRIC FUNCTIONS

-Inversely, if we are given a value of the sine function -- ½ -- then the challenge is to name the radian angle x.
+Inversely, if we are given that the value of the sine function is ½, then the challenge is to name the radian angle x.

 sin x = ½.

 "The sine of what angle is equal to ½?"

 We could answer:

 The algebraic abbreviation for that sentence is:

 arcsin x is called the inverse sine function.

 It is the angle whose sine is the number x.